Phanariots: Ottoman Empire

 After the fall of Constantinople, Mehmet II deported the city's Christian population, leaving only the Jewish inhabitants of Balat, repopulating the city with Christians and Muslims from throughout the whole empire and the newly conquered territories.
-Phanar was repopulated with Greeks from Mouchlion in the Peloponnese and, after 1461, with citizens of Empire of Trebizond.
+Phanar was repopulated with Greeks from Mouchlion in the Peloponnese and, after 1461, with citizens of the Empire of Trebizond.

 The roots of Greek ascendancy can be traced to the Ottoman need for skilled, educated negotiators as their empire declined and they relied on treaties rather than force.
 During the 17th century, the Ottomans began having problems in foreign relations and difficulty dictating terms to their neighbours; for the first time, the Porte needed to participate in diplomatic negotiations.

 With the Ottomans traditionally ignoring Western European languages and cultures, officials were at a loss.
 The Porte assigned those tasks to the Greeks, who had a long mercantile and educational tradition and the necessary skills.
-The Phanariots, Greek and Hellenized families primarily from Constantinople, occupied high posts as secretaries and interpreters for Ottoman officials.
+The Phanariots and other Greek as well as Hellenized families primarily from Constantinople, occupied high posts as secretaries and interpreters for Ottoman officials.